shorebirdtech/shorebird-patch/README.md

 ## Features

-✅ Create new Android patches

-✅ Create new iOS patches
+✅ Create new releases for iOS, Android, macOS, Linux, and Windows

 ✅ Outputs the patch number